garden-io/garden/examples/hot-reload-post-sync-command/README.md

   ...
 ```

-When one is specified, the `postSyncCommand` is executed inside inside the running container during each hot reload, after any changed files have been synced.
+When one is specified, the `postSyncCommand` is executed inside the running container during each hot reload, after any changed files have been synced.

 In this example, the idea is to "notify" the `nodemon` process that a reload is needed by `touch`-ing  `hotreloadfile` during each hot reload. `nodemon` will then pick up the updated modification time, triggering a reload. `hotreloadfile` doesn't exist when the image is built (and doesn't need to for our purposes here).